 About

 Mabrika!
 Join me, Ellen Fernandez-Sacco as I research ancestors and discuss genealogy research with a Caribbean focus.
-Also on this site are several projects linked by place & family & two resource lists, so feel free to check them out!
+Also on this site are projects linked by place & family & two resource lists, so feel free to check them out!

 My roots are in Boriken, and tie together the islands of New York City and Puerto Rico.
 I’m interested in the diasporic flows of settler colonialism , enslavement and emancipation.
 This can facilitate revisiting ancestral communities through a genealogy that reaches across time and place.
 Because of DNA, genealogy, research and the amazing circles of elders, family, friends, and mentors I’ve learned from, I teach people how to take a deep dive into the oceans of colonization, diaspora and multiple histories to better understand how one came to be.